ajay-shenoy4/Data-Analysis-Algorithms-Studying-Alexander-s-Disease/README.md

 3. Run `New_merge_tda_dbscan.R` to create the final analysis table.
 4. Execute `correlations.R` and `NewTests.r` for results.
 5. Use `New_Atlas_Graphing.py` for 3D visualization.
+6. Use `PointmapSelector.ipynb` for 2D and 3D visualization.
+7. Use `ClusterStatsVisual.R` for 2D visualization.

 ## Abstract